QuaidShubin/Monopoly-Deal/memory-bank/activeContext.md

 We're currently improving the user interface and game mechanics:

-1. **Payment System Enhancement**: Redesigned the payment interface with a cleaner UI, progress bar, and simplified payment flow.
+1. **Payment System Enhancement**: Completely redesigned the payment interface with a denomination-based selection system, visual progress tracking, and simplified payment flow.
-2. **UI Improvements**: Made UI elements more intuitive and responsive with better visual feedback.
+2. **UI Improvements**: Enhanced UI elements with better animations, visual feedback, and responsive design.
-3. **Game Flow Refinement**: Streamlined the payment process to make it more user-friendly.
+3. **Game Flow Refinement**: Streamlined the payment process and improved keyboard shortcuts for better player experience.

 ## Recent Changes

-### 1. Payment System UI Enhancements
+### 1. Payment System UI Overhaul

-- Redesigned the payment modal with a more intuitive layout
+- Completely redesigned the payment interface with a denomination-based selection system
+- Implemented intuitive +/- controls for each money denomination
 - Added a prominent progress bar that shows payment completion percentage
-- Simplified the payment flow with clearer button labels
+- Created a clear visual distinction for selected denominations
-- Added visual feedback for payment selection with improved status indicators
+- Added animations and visual feedback for payment interactions
-- Added animation when completing payment for better user feedback
-- Updated payment button to show different text based on partial or full payment
+- Implemented a "MAKE PAYMENT" button that enables when sufficient funds are selected
+- Improved the payment flow with clearer visual indicators and feedback

 ### 2. UI Improvements

-- Enhanced CSS styling for payment-related components
+- Enhanced CSS styling with better animations and transitions
+- Added ripple effects to counter buttons for better interaction feedback
-- Improved the visual appearance of selectable payment assets
+- Improved the visual appearance of selectable payment assets with pulsing animations
-- Made the progress bar gradient-colored for better visual feedback
+- Made the progress bar gradient-colored with smooth transitions
+- Added hover effects and visual feedback throughout the payment interface
+- Fixed button positioning issues to prevent UI elements from moving out of view
+- Improved the overall visual consistency of the game interface

+### 3. Keyboard Shortcuts

+- Implemented keyboard shortcuts for switching player perspectives (1 for Player 1, 2 for Player 2)
+- Ensured keyboard shortcuts work consistently with the game state
+- Removed incomplete spectator mode to prevent confusion
-- Made selected payment items more visually distinct
+- Made sure perspective switching is properly restricted during payment scenarios
-- Added a cleaner payment confirmation flow with delayed closing
+- Improved the visual feedback when switching perspectives

-### 3. Code Cleanup
+### 4. Code Improvements

 - Simplified the payment processing code
-- Removed redundant payment status indicators
 - Improved code organization for payment-related functions
-- Added better error handling and user feedback
+- Enhanced error handling and user feedback
+- Fixed issues with button states and UI updates
+- Ensured consistent behavior across different game states

 ## Previous Investigation